These Roasted Marshmallow Rice Krispie Squares are made with browned butter, resulting is a square that tastes richer than the traditional favorite.

 Instead of just melting the butter, you brown it.
 It adds a rich, toasted flavor that is just so, so good.
 After it's done, pour it into a bowl that is large enough to mix all the ingredients in.
 Add the vanilla to the butter - it won't really mix, but that's okay.

-Now the other curveball that makes these square so much better - instead of just melting the marshmallows, roast them under the broiler.
-Put the oven rack to the very top, line a baking sheet with parchment and put the marshmallows on the sheet.
+Now the other curveball that makes these squares so much better - instead of just melting the marshmallows, roast them under the broiler.
+Put the oven rack to the very top, line a baking sheet with parchment, and put the marshmallows on the sheet.

-You'll need to work quite quickly, because the marshmallows start setting up faster than if they were just melted in the microwave.
+You'll need to work quickly because the marshmallows start setting up faster than if they were just melted in the microwave.
 Then, just like regular Rice Krispie squares, press into a greased baking pan.
-I used 9×9″ and the squares were quite tall.
-If you want flatter ones, use a 9×13″ pan.
+I used 9x9" and the squares were quite tall.
+If you want flatter ones (they're easier to bite this way), use a 9x13" pan.

 These still taste like Rice Krispie squares, but a little more special.
 Throughout the squares, you can see little flecks of the dark brown parts of the marshmallows that became caramelized when roasting.
 Try them and you'll never go back to making them the regular way.